CIS-UH/semester-project-Mjkhan9/weekly-logs/Week-02.md

 Homework 2: Step 6 - Schedule by Day

-The timeline Gantt chart screenshot can be found here.
-I created it in Excel and saved it as weekly_logs/timeline_gantt.png.
-The chart outlines Days 1 through 9, with a one-hour buffer distributed between Days 6 and 9.
+The timeline Gantt chart screenshot can be found here - weekly_logs.timeline_gantt.png - In the weekly folder!

 Homework 2: Step 7 - Risk Register